How to Include Salary Expectations in Cover Letter (+ Examples)

 Sample cover letter with salary requirements

-Dear (List full name of recruiter or hiring authority and their title here),
+Dear [List full name of recruiter or hiring authority and their title here],

-Please consider my enclosed resume and credentials as my application for the [Title of Position Here] position at [Company Name Here].
-A review of my qualifications will showcase years of demonstrated work experience providing exceptional office support and ensuring projects are completed on time and with extreme confidentiality.
 These experiences have enabled me to perform scheduling, reception, meeting planning, accounting, data entry and document preparation, while creating a warm, welcoming environment for clients.
 I am certain that my motivation, academic experience, bilingualism/multilingualism, administrative expertise and professional demeanor will make me an excellent addition to your team as your [Title of Position Here].

 Other highlights of my career that succeed expectations of [Company Name Here] would be: